Updated on 10/4/2021

 Symptoms of Anger Issues

-The feeling of anger usually comes with some physical and emotional symptoms, which are normal if they only occur on occasion.
-If you’re experiencing these symptoms more frequently, and to a severe degree, it may be a sign that you’re dealing with anger issues.
+Angry feelings usually come with some physical and emotional symptoms, which are normal if they only occur on occasion.
+If you’re experiencing these angry symptoms more frequently, and to a severe degree, it may be a sign that you’re dealing with anger issues.

 Physical symptoms of anger issues